 Other than denial of payment for medical services or nonprovision of medical services, a complaint is when you are not satisfied with customer service, quality, or access to medical service, and you want to share it with Premera.

 How to file a Complaint

 For complaints received in writing, we will send a written response within 30 days.

-Call customer service at 800-722-1471 (TTY:711) Send the details in wri
+Call customer service at 800-722-1471 (TTY:711)

 Send a fax to 425-918-5592